gerardpc/python-course/docs/programming/python_libraries/pandas.md

 If the file has a header, or uses different characters (instead of commas), the pandas documentation has several examples on how to use the `.read_csv()` method.

+!!!note
+    In the previous example, the `to_string()` method is not really necessary.
+This method is used to make sure that we are printing the whole DataFrame (otherwise, if it has many columns and rows, pandas might shorten it when we try to print).

 #### Saving to a CSV